Select Page

 Gerry leads the development of the Tropical Indigenous Ethnobotany Centre (TIEC) in the Australian Tropical Herbarium (ATH) at James Cook University, Cairns.
 The ATH is a joint venture between James Cook University, CSIRO, and the Queensland Government.
 He has been employed by the Queensland Government for over 30 years.

-Gerry participated in the Queensland Herbarium’s statewide Regional Ecosystem Survey and Vegetation Mapping Project, including carrying out that project in the Channel Country, south-west Queensland for several years before transferring to the Australian Tropical Herbarium.
+Gerry participated in the Queensland Herbarium’s statewide Regional Ecosystem Survey and Vegetation Mapping Project, including carrying out that project in the Channel Country of south-west Queensland for several years before transferring to the Australian Tropical Herbarium.

 Abstract - The Tropical Indigenous Ethnobotany Centre: Saving ancient biocultural knowledge to help provide solutions for current issues